To install Discourse, you need 3 things:

-Once you have gotten done that, dashboard should help you figure out the rest, but here is what you will do:
+Once you have gotten done that, dashboard should help you figure out the rest, and if you log in now and give it a try you can probably finish before you read the rest of this topic, but here is what you will do:

 Go to the Digital Ocean API page and click the Generate New Token button to generate a new API key (if you do not still have it available).
 After you generate it, you’ll copy and paste the token into the Digital Ocean API key field on the server page.

 Similarly, get your Mailgun Private API key from the Settings/API Keys link on the nav bar.
 (It does not need to be re-generated–there is only one.)
 Paste it in to the the appriate field.

 Choose a droplet size.
 Many people get by with the $5/month 1GB option, but I recommend the $12/month AMD servers if you can afford it.

 When you have filled in the required information the Install on new droplet button will appear and you can click it to initiate the installation.